 Techniques of Setting Stop-Loss in Gold

-Traders using a xauusd system must have mathematical calculations that reveal where the order must be placed.
+Traders using a xauusd system must have mathematical calculations that reveal where the trade order must be placed.

-To set a stop loss order it is best to use one of the following methods:
+To set a stoploss order order it is best to use one of the following methods:

 1. Percent of XAUUSD equity balance